josecobi/urlShortener-with-custom-RESTful-API/README.md

 - **Functionality:**
   - Handles the logic for shortening URLs.
-  - Listens for form submissions, prevents default behavior, and fetches a shorter URL from the ManyApis.com API.
+  - Listens for form submissions, prevents default behavior, and fetches a shorter URL from the custom RESTful API.
   - Utilizes async functions to handle API requests and responses.

 ### getlist.js